Chronicles from Home

 experience in Los Angeles when I had to come to the driving test, driving

 my own car.
 Who said that Israeli's bureaucracies are crazy?
-At least we
+At

 were in the instructor's car.
 (I had some doubts regarding my success when